What to do if you are feeling actively suicidal when usual services may be closed:

 - Head Space – free out of hours local peer to peer support for those approaching mental health crisis.

-- Police - call 999 if you want to report a recent assault or if you're currently at risk
+- Police – Call 999 if you want to report a recent assault or if you're in immediate danger.

 Security are available on campus 24/7.

 - If you are seriously concerned about your own safety or the safety of another student.

 - If you have called the emergency services as security will guide them to the correct building.

 - If a serious incident has occurred on campus of in University halls and you need immediate support.

 - If you or someone you know has a mental health crisis out of hours.